HonestReporting: Activities

-In 2010, CNN fired its Senior Mideast Editor Octavia Nasr after HonestReporting highlighted a Twitter message saying that she respected the Shiite cleric the Grand Ayatollah Mohammed Hussein Fadlallah, one of Hezbollah's founders.
-The New York Times Media Decoder blog wrote: Some supporters of Israel seized on the Twitter posting almost immediately.
-A Web site called Honest Reporting that says it is "dedicated to defending Israel against prejudice in the media" asked, "Is Nasr a Hezbollah sympathizer?
-This is disturbing enough given that the group is designated a terrorist organization by the U.S. and is committed to the destruction of Israel.
-"And which of Fadlallah's individual views does Nasr admire?"

-Criticism
+Reception

 The American Journalism Review described the organisation as a "pro-Israeli pressure group".

 After being criticized by HonestReporting for articles published by The Independent, author Robert Fisk wrote in the Independent that some of their readers sent him hate-mail.

 Following a 2004 article published in the British Medical Journal which criticised Israel for a high level of Palestinian civilian casualties and claimed that the pattern of injuries suggested routine targeting of children in situations of minimal or no threat, the journal received over 500 responses to its website and nearly 1,000 sent directly to its editor.
 In an analysis of the responses published in the journal, Karl Sabbagh concluded that the correspondence was orchestrated by Honest Reporting and aimed at silencing legitimate criticism of Israel.
-In his analysis Sabbagh pointed to evidence that the correspondents had not read the article.
+In his analysis, Sabbagh pointed to evidence that the correspondents had not read the article.
 Sabbagh also documented a significant proportion of offensive, abusive and racist insults among the correspondence.
 An editorial by the BMJ referred to the campaign as bullying and said that the best way to counter such behaviour was to expose it to public scrutiny.
 Daniel Finkelstein, associate editor of The Times, responded that Sabbagh's piece was "anti-Israel propaganda" that did not meet even "basic academic standards" of scientific analysis.

-Honest Reporting Canada

-HonestReporting Canada (HRC) is the Canadian counterpart of the organization.
-It monitors Canadian media coverage of Israel and the Middle East to promote what it calls "balanced, accurate, and unbiased reporting" about Israel.

-HonestReporting Canada (HRC) was established in 2003 as an independent, non-profit group headquartered in Toronto, Canada.
-Since then, HRC has opened an office in Montreal in April 2008, giving them official national and bilingual status.
-HRC plans to further expand across the country to other large Canadian cities and extend their operations to include regular monitoring of college and university campus papers.

-The executive director of HonestReporting Canada is Mike Fegelman.
-Prominent Canadian Conservative Member of Parliament and Cabinet Minister Peter Kent has served on the board of Honest Reporting Canada.